 Pre-inspect the lift before starting work

 Before using an aerial lift, always verify that it is set up correctly and in safe operating condition.
 This includes checking things like vehicle components, fluid levels, tires, wheels, guard rails, safety equipment, emergency controls and more.
 For a complete inspection list, visit OSHA’s Aerial Lift Fact Sheet page.
 Never operate an aerial lift if problems are detected with any of the guardrail or operating components.

 Look for possible hazards, such as terrain issues or obstructions.
-Then take action to correct or eliminate them.
+Then take action to correct or eliminate them to avoid OSHA violations and fines.
 Work zone hazards can include:

 Certify Your Team the Easy Way

 It’s a good idea to know all OSHA and American National Standards Institute standards that relate to aerial lifts.
 These include: